 He stands there staring at me for a moment, a little dumbfounded and shocked.
 Yeah, Asshole, I know you thought I was crawling back to you.
 Surprise!
 You’re wrong.

 “This is what I’m wearing and I need my damn workout, but make no mistake.
-If I have to, I will still fuck you up and hire somebody else.”
+If I have to, I’ll still fuck you up and hire somebody else.”
 I can see Chuck’s reflection in the wall mirrors and he’s watching me curiously.
 Don’t worry about me, Chuck.
 I can take care of this guy—and I have the additional motivation of an angry, spurned girlfriend.

 Not to be outdone, Luc retorts, “You’re here because I’m the best at what I do and you know this.”

-“That might be true,” I say, “but I will still fuck you up if you try that shit on me that you pulled the last time I was here.
+“That might be true,” I say, “but I’ll still fuck you up if you try that shit on me that you pulled the last time I was here.
 Do we have an understanding?”
 I demand.
 He’s just looking around, trying to hold on to whatever manhood he has left in front of the other gentlemen at the gym.
 Since he hasn’t answered me, I keep going.
 “Standard takedown, standard combat, endurance, and technique.
 None of that macho bullshit you pulled on me, because if you try to make an example out of me again, I’m going to castrate your ass!”
-His eyes go wide as he listens to what I’m saying and the two men that were standing with him discreetly take their leave and decide to be anywhere else but here.
-“Do you think you can train me within those guidelines, or should I go and find the number two martial arts trainer in Seattle?”
+His eyes grow wide as he listens to what I’m saying and the two men that were standing with him discreetly take their leave and decide to be anywhere else but here.
+“Do you think you can train me within those parameters, or should I go and find the number two martial arts trainer in Seattle?”